Human rights along the value chain

-Responsibility for human rights and sustainability along the supply chain
+Responsibility for human rights and sustainability along the value chain

-As an international construction group, we are dedicated to protecting human rights within our sphere of influence.
-STRABAG is committed to the following agreements with regard to social sustainability:
+As a construction technology group, we are committed to the protection of human rights in our sphere of influence.
+STRABAG is therefore committed to the following agreements in the area of social sustainability:

-STRABAG is also a member of the United Nations Global Compact and submits an annual progress report on its activities to comply with the ten global principles in the fields of human rights, labour, environment and anti-corruption.
+As a member of the United Nations Global Compact, STRABAG reports annually in the form of a progress report on its activities to comply with the ten global principles.
+These cover the areas of human rights, labour standards, environmental protection and the prevention of corruption.

 These internationally applicable standards are included as key principles in our Code of Conduct and other Group guidelines.

-Besides the social aspects along the supply chain, the environmental aspects are also fundamental to achieving our strategic sustainability goals.
+In addition to the social aspects along the value chain, the ecological aspects of the supply chain are also fundamental to achieving the strategic sustainability goals.
 Detailed information on this can be found here.

 Social compliance management system

-The social compliance management system describes a process with the aim of fulfilling our human rights and environmental due diligence obligations and minimising risks in our own business activities and throughout the entire upstream and downstream supply chain.
+The social compliance management system describes a process that aims to implement human rights and environmental due diligence obligations and minimise risks in our own business area and throughout the entire upstream and downstream supply chain.

 Human rights officer